kripthor/BsidesLX2022-HWCTF/README.md

 - Due to time constrains, a lot of information is provided.
 Read **all** the provided material before trying to hack it, otherwise there might not be enough time to do so.
 - When in doubt, ask first!

-# -----END RULES FOR THE HARDWARE CHALLENGE-----
+# ----END RULES FOR THE HARDWARE CHALLENGE----
 <br><br>
-# -----BEGIN INFO FOR THE HARDWARE CHALLENGE-----
+# ----BEGIN INFO FOR THE HARDWARE CHALLENGE----
 ### Someone got hold of some information and dropped it here in this repo in a hurry.

 There are some files, that seem to be an X-Ray and partial code snippets of what is running on the device(s).